abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Defining sums in terms of functions
 ---

 As you might already suspect, the interesting part is expressing the sum of two sets using functions.
 To do that we have to go back to the conceptual part of the definition.
-We said that sums express an **OR** relation between two things.
+We said that sums express an *or* relation between two things.

-A property of every **OR** relation is that if something is an $A$ that something is also an $A \vee B$ , and same for $B$ (The $\vee$ symbol means **OR**, by the way).
+A property of every *or* relation is that if something is an $A$ that something is also an $A \vee B$ , and same for $B$ (The $\vee$ symbol means *or* by the way).
 For example, if my hair is *brown*, then my hair is also *either blond or brown*.
-This is what **OR** means, right?
+This is what *or* means, right?
 This property can be expressed as a function, two functions actually - one for each set that takes part in the sum relation (for example, if parents are either mothers or fathers, then there surely exist functions $mothers → parents$ and $fathers → parents$.)

 ![Coproduct, external diagram](coproduct_external.svg)